willscottuk/byos_laravel/README.md

 This will automatically update the screen every 5 minutes between 5:00 AM and 6:00 PM local time.

+### 🏗️ Roadmap

+Here are some features and improvements that are open for contribution:

+##### 🔌 Plugin System

+- Enable configurable plugins via the Web Interface.
+- Ensure compatibility with the trmnl-laravel package.
+- Implement auto-discovery for plugins.

+##### ⏳ Scheduling

+- Move task scheduling from console.php to a Web Interface.
+- Allow users to configure custom schedule intervals.

+##### 🖥️ “Native” Plugins
+- Add built-in plugins such as (as an example):
+    - ☁️ Weather
+    - 💬 Quotes
+    - 🏡 Home Assistant integration
+- Provide Web UI controls to enable/disable plugins.

+##### 📦 Visual Studio Code Devcontainer
+* Add a .devcontainer to this repo for easier development with Docker.

+#####  Improve Code Coverage

+- Expand Pest tests to cover more functionality.
+- Increase code coverage (currently at 86.9%).

 ### 🤝 Contribution
 Contributions are welcome!
 If you’d like to improve the project, follow these steps: